Marlins vs. Rockies Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 62 hits with 10 doubles, a triple, a home run and 15 walks.
-He has driven in 16 runs with one stolen base.
+- Luis Arraez has recorded 63 hits with 11 doubles, a triple, a home run and 15 walks.
+He has driven in 18 runs with one stolen base.

 Arraez Recent Games